The Thinker: Portrait of Louis N. Kenton: Reception

 Reviewing the memorial exhibition of Eakins's work at the Metropolitan Museum of Art in 1917, art critic Henry McBride singled out The Thinker: Portrait of Louis N. Kenton as "the most restrained, most classical of all the Eakins canvases."
 The Metropolitan Museum purchased the painting later that year.

 A small oil study for the portrait is in the collection of the Farnsworth Art Museum.
 It is similar to the finished painting, except for the elongation of the shadows on the floor, the introduction of a wall behind Kenton, and the addition of his eyeglasses.
 The loose and energetic handling of the study was eliminated in the large painting.

 In popular culture

-The painting is a particular favorite of Vincent Millay, a character in Emily St. John Mandel's 2020 novel The Glass Hotel.
+The painting is a particular favorite of Vincent Alkaidis (maiden name ‘Smith’), a character in Emily St. John Mandel's 2020 novel The Glass Hotel, who is named after the poet Edna St. Vincent Millay.

 The painting was later used as the cover for the New York Review Books edition of the John Williams novel Stoner.